What policies are posted on this site?

 If I need further clarification on a policy, whom should I contact?

-How is the university community notified about new or updated policies?
+How is the university community notified about new or updated policies or standards?

 A1.
-Only current Purdue University system-wide policies are posted on this site, which are those that have broad application throughout the Purdue University system.
-Links to sites that house campus-specific or archived policies are available on the Helpful Links page.
+Only current Purdue University system-wide policies and system-wide standards are posted on this site, which are those that have broad application throughout the Purdue University system.
+Links to sites that house campus- or unit-specific policies or standards are available on the Helpful Links page.

 A2.
 The easiest way to find a policy is to search by keyword in the search box located on the left-hand side of each page.
 Additional options for finding a policy are described on the Find a Policy page.